 ****Visit our "Disclosure Policy and Cookies" for details.
 Affiliate links appear on this page from Google Adsense, Amazon, Order Out of Chaos, Impact affiliate members, Release, Repurpose, Reorganize, and Shareasale affiliate members.****

 When buying your first home, you may not have all the pictures or artwork for your house.
 It could take you years or decades to find the right photos to display.
 Or, you may give up altogether and not put anything on your walls.
-For us, the best time to rearrange our artwork and pictures was when we got crown molding installed in our main living areas.
+The best time to arrange photos and artwork was when we got crown molding installed in our main living areas.

 A faith wall - this arrangement would include all your religious pieces.